Unique NASA Opportunity to Launch Rockets (2014)

 Congratulations to last year's Regional Rocket Launch Competition Winners

-Up to fifteen teams will be selected to take part in this competition.
+Up to twenty teams will be selected to take part in this competition.
 To qualify for the competition, interested teams of approximately four students should contact their State Space Grant Consortium (see list at end).
-Teams are allowed to seek advise from Industry, Tripoli, NAR, and others.
-Engineering teams will compete to design a one-stage, high-powered rocket that will achieve an apogee of 3000 ft as accurately as possible.
+Teams are allowed to seek advice from Industry, Tripoli, NAR, and others.
+Student teams will compete to design a one-stage, high-powered rocket that will accurately achieve an apogee of 3000 feet and be recovered safely and in flyable condition, to predict its flight performance, and to characterize its flight performance by more than one method.
 The competition will also include design analysis, oral presentation, and assessment of data results, scored by professional engineers from both academia and industry.

 It is the purpose of this Announcement of Opportunity to support the innovative, visionary projects that are student-led and designed to fully realize Space Grant’s goal of assisting in training the next generation of aerospace professionals.